niamu/tenmile/README.md

 ## Watching a Quote

 Drag a compatible `.png` file onto the player to get started.
-Once it loads, you'll see a looping animation of the reference recording of that moment of play.
+Once it loads, you'll see a looping animation of the reference recording from that moment of play.

 ## Riffing on a Quote